Normalising Mental Health Conversation – The Z Gift That Keeps On Giving

 Depression: Shedding Light On a Dark Condition

-Did You Know: Millennials and Gen Z are rewriting the rules on mental health and carving a space for conversations to flow freely |
+Did You Know: Millennials and Gen Z are rewriting the rules on mental health and carving a space for conversations to flow freely

 Eating Disorders: Redefining Beauty Standards

 Let’s face it, we’re a broken, superficial society.
 We see people as beautiful, average, and ugly based on their colour and body type.
 But Gen Z and millennials are not buying into this narrative of narrow beauty standards.
 They’re embracing the discussions surrounding eating disorders while celebrating the diverse body types.
-In doing so, they are fostering a self-love culture, making the world realize that beauty comes in various forms, shapes, and sizes, and being beautiful is not about how you look in the mirror but how you feel on the inside.
+In doing so, they are fostering a self-love culture, making the world realise that beauty comes in various forms, shapes, and sizes, and being beautiful is not about how you look in the mirror but how you feel on the inside.

 OCD: Embracing the Quirks

 How often have you heard people say that they have OCD?
 Well, Obsessive-Compulsive Disorder is no punchline to claim.
-If you were coping with it, you’d realize that it is not just a quirky condition.
+If you were coping with it, you’d realise that it is not just a quirky condition.
 For many millennials and Gen Z adults, OCD is a real struggle that makes them feel less than and incredibly self-conscious.
 Wanting things a certain way or compulsively acting in a specific manner are behaviours that just crack the surface of a deep, in-built condition that impacts one’s quality of life.
-But at least, we are talking about OCD more seriously, which is worth something.
+But at least we are talking about OCD more seriously, which is worth something.

 PTSD: Rewriting Trauma Stories